Sameer-472/Sameer-472/README.md

 ### Hi there 👋

 Hi there!
-I'm Sameer and I am an aspiring Web developer from Pakistan. \
+I'm Sameer and I am an aspiring Blockchain developer from Pakistan. \
 My future goals are: \
-Becoming a Web designer & developer \
+Becoming a Web3 & Blockchain developer \
 Teaching and inspiring the next generation \
 Freelance gigs \
-🌱 I’m currently self-learning CSS , JavaScript and React \
+🌱 I’m currently self-learning solidity , JavaScript and React \
 📫 You can reach me on: \

 ✨ https://twitter.com/Sameerkhan_45 (Twitter - most active) \